 Applicants for the Sarah Anderson and Peter Anderson Memorial Award must submit a separate essay of approximately 300 words, explaining how you will model the mission of Galvin Flying Service.
+These essays will be shared with Sarah Anderson.

+PTSA AWARDS

-PTSA AWARDS Multiple awards totaling \$4,500
+Multiple awards totaling \$4,500

-The Raisbeck Aviation High School PTSA is sponsoring senior scholarship awards in honor of outstanding senior projects.
+The Raisbeck Aviation High School PTSA sponsors awards for seniors who present outstanding projects in the Student Project Showcase.